-If a participant needs to defer their enrollment for a series they have enrolled in, they must inform the IC team at least two weeks before the start of the series.
-Deferral requests should be sent via email to email@example.com
+If a participant needs to defer their enrollment for a Series, they must inform the IC team at least two weeks before the start of the Series.
+Deferral requests should be sent via email to firstname.lastname@example.org

 If a participant requests a deferral and informs the IC team at least two weeks before the start of the course, they will be authorized to join another cohort if applicable.

 If a participant does not inform the IC team at least two weeks before the start of the course, or if they fail to attend the course they have enrolled in, they will not be authorized to defer their enrollment.

 Please note that if a participant has received access to the course materials or started the course, they are no longer eligible to defer their enrollment.

 If a participant wishes to defer their enrollment for a second time, they must contact the IC team to request approval.
 Approval for a second deferral will be granted at the discretion of the IC team and will be based on the reason for the request.

 Participants are allowed to withdraw from a Series up until two weeks before the first module starts.
 If a participant wishes to withdraw from the series or the full certificate, they must inform us via email.

 If a participant withdraws from the series or full certificate up until two weeks before the start date, they are eligible for a full refund, less an administrative fee of $150 for the full CEEL and $50 per Series.
 The administrative fee covers the cost of processing the withdrawal and refund.
 If a refund is authorized, the participant will receive a prorated refund based on the number of weeks they attended the course.
 The administrative fee of $150 will still be deducted from the refund amount.